calpoly-iandunn/csc471/lectures/20-framebuffers.md

 [This artucle](http://rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/) describes an optimized technique for computing Gaussian blur but the first half describes the simple version used in our Lab 8 basecode.

+[This tool](http://dev.theomader.com/gaussian-kernel-calculator/) can be used to calculate gaussian kernel coefficients!